 What Is Recovery Like After Spinal Fusion Surgery?

-After your fusion surgery at Coastal Spine, you’ll be in the hospital for usually two to three days.
+After your fusion surgery you’ll be in the hospital for usually two to three days.
 You’ll have some pain and discomfort, but this is manageable with pain medications.
-We’ll take spinal x-rays before discharge, just to make sure everything looks good.
-Then we’ll send you home.
+We’ll take spinal x-rays before discharge, just to make sure everything looks good before sending you home.
 Your stitches will come out in about 10 days.
 From there, you’ll have follow-up appointments in about 4-6 weeks, 6 months, one year and two years.

 Your recovery will take some commitment and work on your part.
 It can take up to 6 months to a year for your back to fully heal.
 Physical therapy is important and ongoing.
 For the first 6 months, you’ll need to avoid twisting, bending, and any heavy lifting (that means anything over a gallon of milk).